 Increase Public Awareness, Early Detection And Diagnosis

-Nationally and in New York State, studies show that people do not understand Alzheimer's and the importance and benefits of an early diagnosis and care planning.
 According to data from the 2016 Behavioral Risk Factor Surveillance Survey, 1 in 10 New Yorkers age 45 and older report confusion or memory loss, but more than half of them have not spoken to a physician about their symptoms.
 To address this public health crisis, there is an urgent need to promote a greater understanding of the early warning signs of Alzheimer's Disease and the value of early diagnosis and planning.
-We are requesting a pilot project for $1 million dollars in funding for a targeted Statewide Public Awareness Campaign focused on the importance and benefits of an Early Diagnosis and the promotion of New York State 1-800 Helpline.
+We are requesting a pilot campaign for $1 million dollars in funding for a targeted Statewide Public Awareness Campaign focused on the importance and benefits of an early diagnosis, specifically targeted towards underserved communities, including rural communities and communities of color.

 New York State Plan Overview